 *If you’re interested in trying supplements to manage your blood sugar or any other health condition, please consult your health care provider before doing so.
 Just because supplements are “natural” doesn’t make them safe if they’re used incorrectly!
 Some can interact with your medications or other health conditions.
 If you’re pregnant or nursing, don’t take any supplements without first checking with your doctor

-In addition, I can only speak to the safety and effectiveness of professional grade supplements.
-Many over the counter supplements do not contain enough of the active ingredient, or they may contain other fillers.
+In addition, I can only speak to the safety and effectiveness of professional-grade supplements.
+Some supplements do not contain enough of the active ingredient, or they may contain other fillers.

 If you’re unsure about which supplement to take, and the appropriate dose, please contact me.
 I’ll soon be offering a virtual nutrition consult with supplement recommendations, which is done via email.
 I’m happy to help you!